TheOdinProject/curriculum/ruby_programming/intermediate_ruby/project_event_manager.md

 end
 ~~~

+`next if`comes in handy in this type of problem: when it encounters the same exact line provided, it skips the row.

 A problem with this solution is that the content of our header row could change
 in the future.
 Additional columns could be added or the existing columns
 updated.